mgasu/Portfolio/README.md

-# Welcome to Maria's Portfolio, I'm So Happy You're Here! 🤓
+# Welcome, I'm So Happy You're Here! 🤓

 Dive into my world of data-driven discoveries!
 This portfolio showcases my journey into data, featuring projects that blend academic rigor with creative problem-solving.
 From classroom challenges to personal passions, each entry reflects my growing expertise in turning raw data into actionable insights.